 Q: Which payment options are available to customers?

-A: For your convenience, we accept Cash, Checks, Visa, MasterCard, Discover, and CareCredit.
+A: For your convenience, we accept Cash, Visa, MasterCard, Discover, and CareCredit.
 Payment is due at the time services are rendered.
 Click here to learn more about our complete payment policy.

 A Payment Plan may be established with CareCredit to allow you to create the easiest payment option for your budget.
 Care Credit has an automatic 6-month NO INTEREST Plan available, as well as other plans.
 Care Credit can also be used with many (human) medical service providers.
 For financing approval, visit the Care Credit website.

 We also accept pet insurance!
 For more information, contact us.

 Q: Which types of pets do you see?